Naman-sopho/project1/README.txt

 1. Start the webserver(with project1/public as root) by typing the following in the terminal window, apache50 start project1/public

+   Start the mysql database by entering the following in the command window
+    mysql50 start

 2. Enter the following address in your browser to visit the website. https://project-1-namantiwari.c9users.io